surveyorstories/bhudocs/docs/Tutorial-Modules/identify_changes.md

 ### 1. Run the algorithm

-1. Open the "Identify Changes" tool in the QGIS processing toolbox.
+1. Open the "Identify Changes" under Bhukamatha tool in the QGIS processing toolbox.

 2. Select the required input layers.